LLotme/vscode-docker/ASP-NET-Core.md

 ## Add Docker files to the project

 1. Open the project folder in VS Code
-1. Open command palette and use `Docker: Add Docker Files to Workspace...` command:
+1. Open Command Palette (`F1`) and use `Docker: Add Docker Files to Workspace...` command:

    [[images/quickstart-aspnetcore-add-dotnet.png|alt=Add Dockerfile to a .NET project]]

 1. Use `ASP.NET Core` when prompted for application platform.
 1. Choose `Windows` or `Linux` when prompted to choose the operating system.
     > `Windows` is only applicable if your Docker installation is configured to use Windows containers.
 1. Change the port for application endpoint to `5000`.
 1. `Dockerfile` and `.dockerignore` files are added to the workspace.